Global Torelli Theorem for Projective Manifolds of Calabi-Yau Type: Boundedness of the period maps

-Because the period map is a horizontal map, and the geometry of horizontal slices of the period domain $D$ is similar to Hermitian symmetric space as discussed in detail in \cite{GS}, the proof the following theorem is basically an analogue of the proof of the Harish-Chandra embedding theorem for Hermitian symmetric spaces, see for example \cite{Mok}.
-We remark that one may also find an analogous theorem in \cite{CGL}. \begin{theorem} The restriction of the period map $\Phi:\,\check{\mathcal{T}}\rightarrow N_+$ is bounded in $N_+$ with respect to the Euclidean metric on $N_+$. \end{theorem}
+Because the period map is a horizontal map, and the geometry in the horizontal direction of the period domain $D$ is similar to Hermitian symmetric space as discussed in detail in \cite{GS}, the proof of the following lemma is basically an analogue of the proof of the Harish-Chandra embedding theorem for Hermitian symmetric spaces, see for example \cite{Mok}. \begin{lemma} The image of the holomorphic map is bounded in $\mathrm{exp}(\mathfrak{p}_+)$ with respect to the Euclidean metric on $\mathrm{exp}(\mathfrak{p}_+)\subseteq N_+$. \end{lemma}